By Tim Lambert

 The year 1923 was a very bad one for Weimar Germany.
 By then Germany had fallen behind with her reparations payments.
 In response in January 1923, French and Belgian troops occupied the Ruhr, Germany’s industrial heartland.
 German workers in the Ruhr went on strike.
 They also held huge demonstrations.
 The striking workers became heroes in Germany and the government printed money to pay them, which led to rapidly increasing inflation.

 Furthermore, the production of goods in Germany fell drastically.
 As a result, the price of goods rose very quickly.
-These two factors, the printed money and the shortage of food caused inflation in Germany to go through the roof.
+These two factors printed money and the shortage of food caused inflation in Germany to go through the roof.
 Inflation became hyperinflation.
 In January 1923 a loaf of bread cost 250 marks but by September it cost 1.5 million marks.

 Prices rose so fast that workers had to be paid twice a day and they had to bring baskets or suitcases to take their money home in.
 As a result of hyperinflation, people lost their life savings.
 The money they had in the bank became virtually worthless.
 On the other hand, anyone in debt saw their debts virtually disappear.

-Finally in August 1923 Gustav Stresemann became chancellor of Germany.
+Finally, in August 1923 Gustav Stresemann became chancellor of Germany.
 He issued a new currency the Rentenmark to replace the mark, which had become almost worthless.
 Stresemann lost the post of Chancellor in November 1923 but he became foreign minister instead.
 Germany began paying reparations again and in 1924 Stresemann negotiated the Dawes plan.
 Germany’s annual repayments were reduced and the USA agreed to lend Germany a huge sum of money to rebuild its economy.

-In 1925 the French and Belgian troops left the Ruhr and the years from 1925 to 1929 were ones of n prosperity for Germany.
+In 1925 the French and Belgian troops left the Ruhr and the years from 1925 to 1929 were ones of relative prosperity for Germany.
 In 1929 Stresemann negotiated the Strong Plan.
 The number of reparations was reduced to 1,850 million.
 Unfortunately, the good times in Germany ended with the Wall Street Crash in the USA in 1929.